waoru3/crispy-couscous/docs/SpotV3/11_rebate_endpoints.md

 commission | string | commission\
 If startTime and endTime are not sent, the data from T-7 to T is returned.

-## Get Affiliate Referral Data（affiliate only）[​](https://www.mexc.com/api-docs/spot-v3/rebate-endpoints#get-affiliate-referral-dataaffiliate-only "Direct link to Get Affiliate Referral Data（affiliate only）")
+## Get Affiliate Referral Data（affiliate only）

 > request